 A study of basic teaching methods.
 It will also include a study of lesson planning and learning styles.
+All field experience hours for this course must be completed in a Florida school.
 Prerequisite: Admission to the Teacher Education Program or permission from the Teacher Education Division Chair.
 Three semester hours credit.